vseryakov/alpinejs-app/README.md

 For complete interaction, access the "examples/index.html" included, and experiment by opening it.

+### Examples

 The examples/ folder contains more components to play around and a bundle.sh script to show a simple way of bundling components together.

+#### Simple bundler example

+An example to show very simple way to bundcle .html and .js files into a bundle and load it.

+- run `cd examples && ./bundle.sh -minify dropdown*`
+- it will generate bundle.js and bundle.min.js files that includes all HTML and Javascript code
+- load it in the browser: `open bundle.html`

 ## API